Search information pages

 Rapid communications: preliminary results of significant interest that are particularly topical and relevant, and for which fast publication is essential.

 Journal of Hematology & Oncology has a 'closed' peer review policy.
-All submitted manuscripts will be screened before being sent to two peer reviewers.
+All research and review content will be screened before being sent to two peer reviewers.
+Select commissioned content will be reviewed in-house by the Editor.
 The Editor-in-Chief and Associate Editors are routinely involved in decision-making, but final decisions lie with the Editor-in-Chief.
 The journal aims to reach a first decision within six weeks.
 If an author has queries or is unhappy with a decision, there will be a discussion involving the Editor-in-Chief and at least one of the Associate Editors who were not involved in the initial reviewing.

 Edited by Delong Liu, Journal of Hematology & Oncology is supported by an expert Editorial Board.